microsoft/genaiscript/packages/helloworld/README.md

 # Hello world demo

-In this demo, we will create a Python wrapper for the gptools CLI, as documented in `gptool.help.md`.
+In this demo, we will create a Python wrapper for the genaiscript CLI, as documented in `script.help.md`.

 ## Prerequisites